KHart0012/goodwill-omaha-2020-api/README.md

 Web-app Instance: https://goodwill-nw2020.herokuapp.com/
 ## Getting Started

-This is an overview of the backend structure of the Goodwill of Omaha App.
+This is an overview of the backend structure of the Goodwill Omaha App.

 ## Interfaces